rabix/benten/docs/tutorial.md

 The `-v` flag simply turns on debugging messages and is not really needed, but is helpful if you run into an issue and want to [report it](https://github.com/rabix/benten/issues)

+## Autocomplete

+Several CWL constructs are available as code auto-completions.
+Once you begin typing these completions will be made available to you.
+The completions are stored in the file `snippets.yaml` in the _Benten_ configuration directory in an easy to understand format.

+Since we decided to start out with a workflow, either manually type in a workflow or use the workflow template snippet.

+## Navigation

+As soon as Benten realizes this document is a workflow, it will open a second pane and display a map of the workflow.

+### Navigation bar

+### Workflow map

 ## Command line